Chart Color Schemes

 Population growth drivers in South Yarra are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, South Yarra's estimated population is around 29,495.
-This reflects an increase of 4,467 people since the 2021 Census, which reported a population of 25,028.
-The change is inferred from AreaSearch's estimate of 28,418 residents following examination of ABS's latest ERP data release (June 2024) and an additional 744 validated new addresses since the Census date.
-This level of population equates to a density ratio of 8,308 persons per square kilometer, placing South Yarra in the top 10% of national locations assessed by AreaSearch.
-The area's 17.8% growth since the 2021 census exceeded both national (9.7%) and state averages, marking it as a growth leader in the region.
+As of Feb 2026, the estimated population of South Yarra is around 29,493.
+This reflects a growth of 4,465 people since the 2021 Census, which reported a population of 25,028.
+The increase was inferred from AreaSearch's estimate of 28,418 residents following examination of ABS data released in June 2024 and an additional 730 validated new addresses since the Census date.
+This results in a population density ratio of 8,307 persons per square kilometer, placing South Yarra in the top 10% of national locations assessed by AreaSearch.
+The suburb's population growth rate of 17.8% since the 2021 census exceeded both the national average (9.9%) and state averages.
 Overseas migration contributed approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+For future projections, AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Examining future trends, South Yarra is forecasted to experience significant population increase, with an expected growth of 9,544 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 28.8% over the 17 years.
+By 2041, the suburb is forecasted to grow by 9,548 persons, reflecting an increase of 28.8% in total over the 17-year period.

 Frequently Asked Questions - Population